BIOP/qupath-extension-cellpose/README.md

 Once you have your labeled Training and Validation rectangles with ground truth annotations, make sure you save your project!
 Then you can run the Cellpose training template script in
 `Extensions > Cellpose > Cellpose training script template`

 Or you can download [Cellpose_training_template.groovy](src/main/resources/scripts/Cellpose_training_template.groovy) from this repo and run it from the script editor.

+> ** Note**
-In the line `def cellpose = Cellpose2D.builder("cyto")` you can choose to fine-tune a pre-trained model (e.g. cyto), train from scratch (enter "None"), or start with a custom model (see below).
+> In the line `def cellpose = Cellpose2D.builder("cyto")` you can choose to fine-tune a pre-trained model (e.g. cyto), train from scratch (enter "None"),
+> or start with a custom model (see below).
 Please see the *Prediction* instructions above for information regarding the other builder parameters.

 The first thing the script will do is create a sub-folder in your project called `cellpose-training` containing sub-folders `test` and `train`, followed by exporting the image(s) that will be processed by `cellpose`.
 The `train` folder will contain images of your training rectangles and your annotations converted to masks.
 The `test` folder will contain the